gitskim/Tech-Interview-Prep/docs/recursionpractice.md

 Important to note that if you don't have the return statement and only remove in the leaf node if statement, it will not work either.
 The reason is now the leaf nodes will visit its left null and right null with the recursive calls in the next lines of code and will try to remove itself again in the last line of code.

 Another way to remove nodes and continue the list is the following.
+By checking if a node is null before traversing, you don't have to add the if (root == null) check.

 ```java
 private void preorder(TreeNode root, int targetSum, List<Integer> intermediateResult, List<List<Integer>> ans) {